-2. Traveling is a bonding experience
+2. Traveling with Mom is a bonding experience

-But the beautiful thing about traveling, and especially with people we love like our mom, is that it’s an incredibly bonding experience.
+The beautiful thing about traveling, and especially with people we love like our mom, is that it’s an incredibly bonding experience.
 Sure, sometimes we drive each other crazy; but the more important moments are all the big and small things you’ll talk about later.

 3. It’s fun to discover her favorite memory … and yours